 One of the more noticeable changes for end users in the PCIe 5 and ATX 3.0 specifications is the new 12VHPWR connector.
-It delivers significantly more power and is mandatory for ATX 3.0 power supplies with 450 watts or more.
+It delivers significantly more power and is mandatory for ATX 3.0 power supplies with more than 450 watts.

 The last time new connectors were introduced was in 2013 for PCIe revision 2.
 The 8-pin PCIe power connector could provide up to 150 watts whereas the familiar 6-pin one was only specified for 75 watts.
 More demanding graphics cards would need up to three of these power connectors.

 The new 12VHPWR connector is much more compact and able to supply up to 600 watts of power via a single connector.
 It has 12 cores for the electricity supply (6x12V and 6x ground) and four signal lines that serve as communication interface between power supply and add-in cards.

 The new sense lines of the 12VHPWR connector improve the interaction between power supply and PC.
 An ATX 2.X power supply does not know whether and how many consumers are connected.
 Graphics cards also are not provided with any information from the power supply.
 The new 12VHPWR connectors have the ability to work smarter.
 Using the sense pins, the power supply can communicate its maximum power via SENSE0 and SENSE1.
 The maximum load of a 12VHPWR can be defined in four steps from 150, 300 and 450 to 600 watts.